speedhawk/LLM-A-/README.md

 LLM A* is a novel algorithm that integrates traditional heuristic algorithms together with large language model (LLM), in order to achieving a lower search complexity and higher quality of planned path in comparison with data-drived path planning algorithms.
 Based on GPT-3.5-turbo interaction sessions, LLM A* is able to meet a near-A* degree in the light of the matrics of search complexity, path steps and maximum deviation times (MDT) under special obstacle grid-map environments with different sizes.

 ## Notes>_<
 Our project was initially completed and implemented on Google Colab.
-We are currently continuously updating and improving the source code.
+We are currently continuously updating and improving the source code and the setup documents.
 If you have difficulty installing the source code, please run the Ipynb file first.
 Thank you!

 [arXiv](https://arxiv.org/abs/2312.01797) | [supplement](https://stummuac-my.sharepoint.com/personal/55141653_ad_mmu_ac_uk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2F55141653%5Fad%5Fmmu%5Fac%5Fuk%2FDocuments%2FFaculty%2Ddoc%2FResearch%2FPeng%2DWang%2FIROS%5F2024%2FSupplemental%20Materials%20to%20%20LLM%20A%20Human%20in%20the%20Loop%20Large%20Language%20Models%20Enabled%20A%20Star%20Search%20for%20Robotics%2Epdf&parent=%2Fpersonal%2F55141653%5Fad%5Fmmu%5Fac%5Fuk%2FDocuments%2FFaculty%2Ddoc%2FResearch%2FPeng%2DWang%2FIROS%5F2024&ga=1)